vitalif/vitastor/docs/intro/quickstart.en.md

   "scheme":"replicated","pg_size":2,"pg_minsize":1,"pg_count":256,"failure_domain":"host"}}'
 ```

-For jerasure pools the configuration should look like the following:
+For EC pools the configuration should look like the following:

 ```
 etcdctl --endpoints=... put /vitastor/config/pools '{"2":{"name":"ecpool",
-  "scheme":"jerasure","pg_size":4,"parity_chunks":2,"pg_minsize":2,"pg_count":256,"failure_domain":"host"}`
+  "scheme":"ec","pg_size":4,"parity_chunks":2,"pg_minsize":2,"pg_count":256,"failure_domain":"host"}`
 ```

 After you do this, one of the monitors will configure PGs and OSDs will start them.